BugSplat-Git/node-streamable-file/README.md

 # node-streamable-file

+> ℹ️ This implementation is for Node.js prior to 19.8.
+For 19.8 or newer, please use [fs.openAsBlob](https://nodejs.org/api/fs.html#fsopenasblobpath-options).

 This repo contains a convenience function for creating a [File](https://developer.mozilla.org/en-US/docs/Web/API/File) object that can be appended by [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) and uploaded via [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) using a [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream).
 Node.js has a maximum https://nodejs.org/api/buffer.html size of 2 GB.
 Uploading files that are larger than the [maximum Buffer size](https://nodejs.org/api/buffer.html#bufferconstantsmax_length) will result in an [ERR_FS_FILE_TOO_LARGE](https://nodejs.org/api/errors.html#err_fs_file_too_large) error.
 The implementation in this repo was inspired by this [StackOverflow](https://stackoverflow.com/a/76026397/2993077) post.

 ## ⚙️ Installation